unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/uptime-report.md

 ### Filter Grouped Reports

-One of the options in the scheduled SQL reporter implemented in ATSD is conditional email delivery.
-In particular, it's possible to email the report only if the number of records is not zero.
-By leveraging this functionality you can both filter the aggregate reports and email them only when the filtered list is not empty.
+ATSD SQL reporter has a number of options, one of which is conditional email delivery.
+In particular, ATSD may email a report only if the number of records is not zero.
+By leveraging this functionality you can both filter and email the aggregate reports only when the filtered list is not empty.

 ```sql
 SELECT entity.tags.geo AS "GEO",